objectivedefi/oracle-checks/README.md

 ## GitHub Actions Automation

-The checks run automatically:
+The checks run automatically via three triggers:

-- Every 6 hours
+1. Schedule: Every 6 hours via cron (`0 */6 * * *`)
-- On every push to main
+2. Push: On every push to the main branch
-- Can be triggered manually from the Actions tab
+3. Manual: Can be triggered from the Actions tab using workflow_dispatch

+The GitHub Action:

+1. Checks out the repository with submodules
+2. Updates the euler-interfaces submodule to latest
+3. Sets up Node.js and environment
+4. Runs the checks
+5. Commits and pushes any changes to the results

 ### Setting up GitHub Actions